infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 - <PropLink name="columns.components.Editor">Editor</PropLink> - a React component to use for the editor, when editing is enabled for the column

+- <PropLink name="columns.components.FilterOperatorSwitch">FilterOperatorSwitch</PropLink> - a React component to use for the filter operator switch - clicking the operator pops up a menu with the available operators for that column filter.

 See [editing docs](/docs/learn/editing/overview).

 </Prop>